Karen Oberhauser, Director

 608-890-4825 | firstname.lastname@example.org

-David joined the Arboretum staff in 2015.
-Prior to that, he spent 13 years working in the field of forest tree genetics with the UW–Madison Forest and Wildlife Ecology Department.
-David has a BS in horticulture from Virginia Tech and an MS in horticulture from UW–Madison.
+David started in 2015, becoming the third curator since the Gardens’ inception in 1935 to oversee the largest and most diverse collection of woody plants in the state.
+His work background includes tree breeding and selection, greenhouse facility management, public garden supervision, and commercial vegetable production.
+He has a bachelor’s degree in horticulture from Virginia Tech and a master’s degree in horticulture from UW–Madison.
 When not at the Arboretum, he manages his family’s certified organic farm by Baraboo.
-Outside of the gardens, his favorite Arboretum site is the Spring Trail Pond area, with its mixture of secluded open spaces and historic stonework.
+Outside of the Gardens, his favorite Arboretum site is the Spring Trail Pond area, with its mixture of secluded open spaces and historic stonework.

 608-262-2445 | email@example.com